How to Win a Criminal Appeal

 Lack of Sufficient Evidence for a Conviction

 The prosecution’s burden is to prove you committed the crime beyond a reasonable doubt.
 This is the highest burden of proof in the court system.
 There must be no reasonable doubt remaining about whether or not you committed the offense.
-If we find the prosecution did not present enough evidence to reach this burden, we will ask for the conviction to be reversed.
+If the prosecution did not present enough evidence to reach this burden, you may be able to ask for the conviction to be reversed.

 Faulty Line-Up Was Improperly Admitted

 In order for the results of a police lineup to be admissible in court, it must be performed in a certain manner.
 Any amount of suggestion can lead to a false identification of a suspect.
-We may challenge a lineup that led to your being charged with the crime.
+It may be possible to challenge a lineup that led to you being charged with the crime.

 Defendant’s Fifth Amendment Right Against Self-Incrimination Was Violated